Rastenor/findFile/README.md

 # findFile

-Search through drives and folders using windows cli terminal.
+Search through drives or folders and their subfolders using windows cli terminal.

 usage:
   run findeFile.py in cli